MystPhysX/HNC/README.md

  - 2016 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Litecoin client sofware, see http://www.litecoin.org.
+For more information, as well as an immediately useable, binary version of the Helleniccoin client sofware, see http://www.helleniccoin.gr.

 License
 -------